 If you don't mind losing all data on your iPad (iOS 10 supported), you can directly use iTunes to restore your iPad into factory settings.
 But I suggest you backup your iPad data in Recovery Mode, because there may be lots of precious documents, videos, photos and many other files in your iPad.

 If you want to save the data on iPad, meanwhile getting the iPad out of Recovery Mode, you may see the part below.

 Step 1.
 Launch the Program

 Download the RecoveryTool Fix Recovery on your computer and then launch the program.
-After entering the main interface of the program, select "Repair".
+After entering the main interface of the program, select "iOS System Recovery".
 Connect your iPod to the computer and then click "Start".